syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 In above case, when you set CaseSenstive property value to ‘true’, then you can not get quantity column value after that hyphen.

-> Note: UnBound Column’s Expression does not work with DataTable, since DataTable itself provides support for Expression.
+N> UnBound Column’s Expression does not work with DataTable, since DataTable itself provides support for Expression.

 ### GridMultiColumnDropDownList